settlemint/docs/docs/using-platform/20_personal-access-tokens.md

-# API keys
+# Personal access tokens

-If you want to set up an integration between your SettleMint account and other applications, you need API keys (or personal access tokens) to authenticate your request to the SettleMint API.
-Different API keys are suited for different functionality, and the scopes are unique for each key.
+If you want to set up an integration between your SettleMint services and other applications, you need personal access tokens (or [Application access tokens](19_application-access-tokens.md)) to authenticate your requests with the SettleMint API.

-## Generate an API key
+Personal access tokens allow one single user to interact with any SettleMint service, with the rights attached to the user's role in the organization (admin or user).
+They allow access to all services that the user has access to, and are linked to the personal account of the user.

+## Create a personal access token

-In the upper right corner of any page, click your **profile picture or avatar**, and then click **API keys**.
+In the upper right corner of any page, click your **profile picture or avatar**, and then click **Personal access tokens**.

-Click **Generate new API key**.

-Follow these steps to generate an API key:
+Click on the **Add a personal access token** button, this opens a form where you can create your personal access token.

-1. Choose a **name** for your API key.
+1. Choose a **name** for your personal access token.
 Make sure the name is descriptive so you know which application uses it.
-2. Select one or more **scopes** you want to grant this API key.
+2. Select an **expiration date**.
+You cannot update this later.
-3. Click **Confirm** to generate and view the API key.
+3. Click **Confirm** to create your personal access token.
-4. Click the API key to **copy it**.

 :::warning Warning

-Make sure to copy your API key and store it somewhere safe, as you will not be able to see it again.
+Make sure to copy your personal access token and store it somewhere safe, as you will not be able to see it again.
 Treat it like a password and keep it secret.

 :::

-## Delete an API key
+## Delete a personal access token

-If you are worried that an API key has been compromised, or you no longer use the integration for which you had generated a particular API key, you can delete that API key.
+If you are worried that your personal access token has been compromised, or you no longer use the integration for which you had generated a particular personal access token, you can delete that personal access token.

-1. Navigate to the list of your API keys, and find the API key you want to delete.
+1. Navigate to the list of your personal access tokens, and find the personal access token you want to delete.
-2. Click **Delete** next to the API key.
+2. Click **Delete** next to the personal access token.
 3. Type **DELETE** to confirm.
-The API key will no longer be usable.
+The personal access token will no longer be usable.

-## Use an API key
+## Use a personal access token

-You can use these API keys in three ways depending on what works for your use case.
+You can use these personal access tokens in three ways depending on what works for your use case.

-- As a header, you can use the header `x-auth-token: KEY`.
+- As a header, you can use the header `x-auth-token: TOKEN`.
-- As a query parameter using `https://myservice.settlemint.com/?token=APIKEY` appended to any URL.
+- As a query parameter using `https://myservice.settlemint.com/?token=TOKEN` appended to any URL.
-- As the last part of the URL `https://myservice.settlemint.com/APIKEY`.
+- As the last part of the URL `https://myservice.settlemint.com/TOKEN`.
-  - For IPFS nodes build your uri so it becomes `https://myservice.settlemint.com/APIKEY/api/v0/...`
+  - For IPFS nodes build your uri so it becomes `https://myservice.settlemint.com/TOKEN/api/v0/...`
-  - For Avalanche and Fuji build your uri so they look like `https://myservice.settlemint.com/ext/bc/C/rpc/APIKEY`
+  - For Avalanche and Fuji build your uri so they look like `https://myservice.settlemint.com/ext/bc/C/rpc/TOKEN`